grafana/grafana/docs/sources/alerting/unified-alerting/message-templating.md

 Annotations  | KeyValue  | A set of annotations attached to the alert.
 StartsAt     | time.Time | Time the alert started firing.
 EndsAt       | time.Time | Only set if the end time of an alert is known.
 Otherwise set to a configurable timeout period from the time since the last alert was received.
-GeneratorURL | string    | A back link to Grafana or external alertmanager.
+GeneratorURL | string    | A back link to Grafana or external Alertmanager.
 SilenceURL   | string    | Link to grafana silence for with labels for this alert pre-filled.
 Only for Grafana managed alerts.
 DashboardURL | string    | Link to grafana dashboard, if alert rule belongs to one.
 Only for Grafana managed alerts.
 PanelURL     | string    | Link to grafana dashboard panel, if alert rule belongs to one.
 Only for Grafana managed alerts.